gavodachs/docker-dachs/README.md

 (dock)$ /dachs.sh start
 ```

-> You can now go to your host's 'http://localhost' to check DaCHS web interface.
+> Go to your host's 'http://localhost' to check DaCHS web interface.

 To make a directory from the host system available from the container one can
 use the option argument '`-v`' to _mount_ a _volume_ at given location inside